Navy Band Southwest Performs at Fleet Week San Francisco

 SAN FRANCISCO (Oct.
-6, 2017) The Navy Band Southwest’s 32 Street Brass Band and Woodwind Quintet perform at the Ferry Building during San Francisco Fleet Week 2017.
+6, 2017) The Navy Band Southwest "Destroyers" rock band performs at Pier 39 during Fleet Week San Francisco 2017.
 Fleet Week offers the public an opportunity to meet Sailors, Marines, and members of the Coast Guard, and gain a better understanding of how sea services support the national defense of the United States and freedom of the seas.
 (U.S. Navy video by Mass Communication Specialist 2nd Class Chelsea Troy Milburn)

 |Date Taken: